lhmm1/mm-yelp-link-resolver/README.md

 ex: `yelp.com/biz/treat-ice-cream-company-san-jose`

 From there, it renders a Yelp page and takes a snapshot of the top portion of the page.
-It serves up a clickable snapshot that will redirects to the Yelp page itself on click.
+It serves up a clickable snapshot that redirects to the Yelp page itself on click.

 Written in JavaScript and uses PhantomJS.